Young

 Gold rush heritage

 Gold fever struck the Young area, then known as Lambing Flat, in 1860.
 About 20,000 European and Chinese miners flocked to the goldfields within a year, leading to the famous Lambing Flat Riots.
-Learn about this volatile history at Lambing Flat Folk Museum.
+Learn about this fascinating and volatile history at the Young Historical Museum

-Take a self-guided heritage walking tour of Young.
-The Lambing Flat Chinese Tribute Gardens recognise the contribution of the Chinese community to Young.
-Step back in time at The Rustic Maze and Country Garden, a fun family outing.
+Take a self-guided heritage walking tour of Young along the Hilltops Architecture Trail, which takes in the city’s most striking buildings.
+The Lambing Flat Chinese Festival recognises the contribution of the Chinese community to Young.
+Step back in time at Glencara, a 1910s homestead that now offers a fun family outing with its rustic maze and beautiful gardens.

 Getting there & where to stay